bechnokid/11ty-neocities/src/resources/status-cafe/feed-reader.md

   });
 ```

 What this code is doing is converting the feed into XML, which JavaScript can then extract the feed's data.
-The script then takes all of the posts you created in StatusCafe and stores them into the `entries` variable.
+The script then takes all of the posts you created in StatusCafe and stores them into the `entries` variable on **line 7**.

 ## 4) Preparing the Data